Deducteam/lambdapi/docs/commands.rst

 ::

-   // all this is ignored
+   // These words are ignored

 And multi-line comments are opened with ‘/*’ and closed with ‘*/’.